 The program consists of 16 classes, conducted 2-3 times per week.
 The classes must be taught in sequence.
 The ideal class size is between 10 and 30 youth.
 The classes are designed for 45-60 minute periods.
 Most can be expanded to fill more time, or 2 full periods, by increasing time to practice the skills and discuss the activities.

-The Reducing the Risk Basic Set includes a teacher's guide, activity kit, and student workbooks, plus STD Facts for Teens, HIV Facts for Teens and Birth Control Facts for Teens pamphlets—everything required for one classroom of 30 students.
+The Reducing the Risk program includes a teacher’s guide, activity kit, and student workbooks, plus STD Facts for Teens, HIV Facts for Teens and Birth Control Facts for Teens pamphlets—everything required for one classroom of 30 students.
 Student workbooks are available in English and Spanish.
+The program is also available in a digital format, with an online flipbook version of the teacher’s guide and fillable PDFs of the Student Workbook pages.

 An optional LGBTQ Supplementhelps teachers build a supportive environment for LBGTQ students.
 It includes a lesson that can be taught before implementing the intervention as well as suggestions for acceptable adaptations to make the RTR program more inclusive of LGBTQ youth.

 Student workbooks are required for every student.
-Additional classroom workbook sets of 5 and 30 are available.
+Additional classroom workbook sets or digital licenses of 5 and 30 are available.
 Contact ETR regarding custom site license pricing to reprint student workbooks.

 ETR also provides free downloads of pre- and post-tests and Adaptation Tools.